bhumika-aga/Mail-Order-Pharmacy/DOCKER_README.md

 ---

-*This documentation covers the complete Docker setup for the Mail Order Pharmacy application.
+*This documentation covers the complete Docker setup for the MediFlow application.
 Keep it updated as the application evolves.*